-Additional deep memory (Intel Optane technology)
+8. Additional deep memory (Intel Optane technology)

 Finally, we scale up our problem size such that it does not fit into our conventional memory anymore.
 We use Intel Optane technology to accommodate this larger memory footprint.
 Hence, the conventional memory becomes a fully associative L4 cache.
-It is Intel's hardware that is responsible for bringing data into and out of the cache.
-Agnostic of the particular data movement strategy, we may assume that high temporal and spatial locality (Kowarschik and Weiß 2003) in the memory accesses continues to be advantageous.
-Agnostic of the specific hardware properties, we may assume that "main memory cache misses" suffer from higher latency.
+Intel's hardware is responsible for bringing data into and out of the cache.
+Agnostic of the particular data movement strategy, we may assume that high temporal and spatial locality (Kowarschik and Weiß, 2003) in the memory accesses continues to be advantageous.
+Agnostic of the specific hardware properties, we may assume that 'main memory cache misses' suffer from higher latency.

 For the benchmarking, we start from two regular grids: 27^3 and 81^3 .
 These regular grids are denoted by $\Delta \ell = 0$, as we add 0 levels of dynamic adaptivity.
-Different to previous setups where, for reasonably large setups, memory constrains the dynamic adaptivity criterion and allows it to add at most one level of grid refinement, we now also conduct experiments with up to two additional resolution levels of dynamical adaptive meshes ($\Delta \ell \in \{1,2\}$).
-All data is normalized against the real degrees of freedom and the
+Different to previous setups where, for reasonably large setups, memory constrains the dynamic adaptivity criterion and allows it to add at most one level of grid refinement, we now also conduct experiments with up to two additional resolution levels of dynamical adaptive meshes ($\Delta \ell \in \{1, 2\}$).
+All data are normalized against the real DoFs and the number of time steps, as explicit hyperbolic equation solvers require the time step size to scale with the (adaptive) mesh size.
+We measure the cost per DoF updates per time step.
+As we found the large setups to crash with multicore support - the per-thread call stack was exceeded - we made each thread outsource its significant temporary local data structures to the heap.
+This is less efficient than on-stack storage and reduces the scalability, yet has to be done for all experiments here to obtain consistent data.
+Future versions of TBB will fix this stack size problem.